Royal Commission for AlUla (RCU): Inaugural AlUla Falcon Cup Celebrates Nine Days of Spectacular Heritage Sports and Record-Breaking Prizes

 The AlUla Falcon Cup called upon the expertise of leading falconry competition judges, Rajeh Al-Juhani from Saudi Arabia, and Italy's Francesco Drico, to pinpoint and score each individual bird's performance.
 The technologies used by the judges ensured a clear photo-finish review of the results of each race.

 Staged from December 28th to January 5th, the event was divided into four categories to cater to falconers from KSA as well as international competitors.
-Saudi falconers were invited to the first category, with 24 rounds of races and a prize pot of US$2.77 million (approx. JPY ¥402 million).
-Local and regional falconry teams who had previously qualified for the prestigious King Abdulaziz Falconry Festival were invited to participate in the second category, with 48 rounds and a prize fund of US$7.63 million (approx. JPY ¥1.1 billion).
+Saudi falconers were invited to the first category, with 24 rounds of races and a prize pot of US$2.77 million.
+Local and regional falconry teams who had previously qualified for the prestigious King Abdulaziz Falconry Festival were invited to participate in the second category, with 48 rounds and a prize fund of US$7.63 million.

-Category three was open to top-tier falcons only and saw the most elite and highly trained birds of prey compete over six rounds of races for prizes worth US$2.8 million (approx. JPY ¥407 million).
+Category three was open to top-tier falcons only and saw the most elite and highly trained birds of prey compete over six rounds of races for prizes worth US$2.8 million.
 The AlUla Falcon Cup's final event was the highly anticipated beauty contest, named mazayen.
-A prize pool of US$2.72 million (approx. JPY ¥395 million) was shared amongst the winners of the competition's six rounds.
+A prize pool of US$2.72 million was shared amongst the winners of the competition's six rounds.

 Judges carefully examined each bird's beak, talons, wingspan, leg length and chest circumference to assess their overall aesthetic appeal.
 A highlight of the AlUla Falcon Cup, the 'best-in-show' mazayen beauty pageant took place from January 2 to January 4 and attracted great interest from members of the international falconry community as well as visitors.